Ethics

 A simple and effective principle for ethics and ethical behavior is considering to whom the duty is owed, and what the considerations should be.
 Usually that duty is owed to someone other than one's self.

-Ethics is about not just the result and a final decision, but also the process.
+Ethics is about not just the result and a final decision, but also the process and factors considered or disregarded.

 For example, a government official is elected or appointed to serve in the government role, to serve the people.
-If that individual uses their position, their knowledge, their resources, to benefit themselves personally, then they are misusing their government position.
+If that individual uses their position, knowledge, or resources to benefit themselves personally then they are misusing their government position.

 Ethics is usually hard

-But since ethics is about considering who is owed the duty, often that is someone other than one's self.
-And when one considers that duty, and what is proper, sometimes the final decision and action along the moral course is against self-interest.
+Ethics is about considering who is owed the duty, often that is someone other than one's self.
+When one considers that duty, and what is proper, sometimes the final decision and action along the moral course is against self-interest.

 Government ethics